List vs Dictionary Collection Types

 List<int> list = new List<int>(3);//Initial size of 3

 Uses – Use this when you need a quick collection type to use or you need a collection to loop through that will not be too big.
-If you’re not sure which collection type to use then starting at a List is a good place to start.
-There are other list type structures similar to list.
+If you’re not sure which collection type to use when starting a List is a good place to start.
+There are other list-type structures similar to the list.

 List Pros